YuukanOO/uniformcss.com/get-started/introduction/overview.md

 ## Introducing Uniform &nbsp;&nbsp;🦄

-First of all, thank you for taking the time to check out this project.
-Uniform CSS is the Sass based utility class generator and framework built for scale and customizability.
-One of its biggest strength is that it is easy to learn and can be implemented in both pre-packaged or native ways making it super adaptable to a wide range of workflows.
+Thank you for checking out Uniform CSS!
+Uniform is a Sass-based utility framework that is principled around scale, ease-of-use, and customizability.
+The easiest way to get started is via the CDN or as a Sass dependency.

 {% include shortcodes/video, id: 'GUQqC8abh6Y' %}